benlubas/.dotfiles/nvim/notes.md

 - Configure the snippets plugin
 - setup harpoon (with tmux as well)
-- configure tmux to not look so ugly (green clashes)
 - Play around with lualine a little so that it's more my speed
 - figure out why the telescope border isn't showing properly
 - perma set the theme to not use italics in comments